zilishen/documentation/content/nginx/admin-guide/monitoring/usage-tracking.md

 {{< include "nginx-plus/usage-tracking/install-nim.md" >}}

-## Reporting NGINX Plus and NGINX App Protect usage
+## Reporting NGINX Plus usage

 After you've installed NGINX Instance Manager, the next step is to configure your NGINX Plus data plane for reporting.
-You can do this by installing NGINX Agent on each instance or by setting up HTTP Health Checks.
+You can do this by [installing NGINX Agent]({{< relref "nms/nginx-agent/install-nginx-agent.md" >}}) on each instance or by setting up [HTTP Health Checks]({{< relref "nginx/admin-guide/load-balancer/http-health-check.md" >}}).
 Both approaches enable your instances to relay data back to Instance Manager for usage tracking.

 ### Set up usage reporting for NGINX Plus {#set-up-reporting}

 Select the tab that matches your preferred method for setting up reporting:

-- (recommended) Install NGINX Agent
+- Install NGINX Agent
 - Configure an HTTP Health Check

 {{<tabs name="configure-reporting">}}